daringer/asus-fan/README.md

 - [ToDos](#todos)
 - [ThanksTo](#thanks-to)

-**Currently `asus-fan` is not actively maintained/improved, because I am lacking a Zenbook.
-This will change in the near future and as likely it will be a recent one, chances are good that support for the more recent Zenbook models will also then be targeted.
-Contributions are highly appreciated in the meantime...**

 ## Compatibilty
 The following Notebooks should be supported - be aware that it's still not in production state